AmeliaYeah/AmeliaYeah.github.io/content/posts/exit_funcs_guide.md

 0x7ffff7f98ff0 <initial+48>:    0x0000000000000000      0x0000000000000000
 ```

-We can see that the actual struct is located at `inital`.
-We see the following:
+We can see that the actual struct is located at an exported symbol named `initial`.
-1. The first 8 bytes are the number 0, or NULL, meaning that this is the end of the `exit_functions_list` linked-list
+1. The first 8 bytes, `NULL` in this case, is the "next" pointer in the linked list.
+Since this is the first and only node, there is nothing to go to, so it's empty.
-1. The second 8 bytes are the number 1, meaning this is the first (and last) node in the list
+1. The second 8 bytes is the `size_t` corresponding to the `idx` (index) of this current node.
+It is `0x1`, AKA, the first node in the list.
-1. The third and fourth 16 bytes are a single `exit_function`, with the first of the pair being 4 (the flavor; `ef_cxa`, corresponding to the enum), and the last being the actual function.
+1. The later values after this are all just pointers to `exit_function` structures.

-However, something's odd.
-The function should be a valid function...this doesn't look like an actual function.
+However, something's odd here.
+One of the exit functions in this list doesn't seem like a valid function address.
 Why?

 ### Pointer Guard